Concordium/concordium.github.io/source/mainnet/net/resources/ccd-scan-transactions.rst

 |

-The graphs show the number of **cumulative transactions** since inception and the number of **Transactions** in a range as determined by the time selected in the filter.
+The graphs show the number of **cumulative transactions** since genesis and the number of **Transactions** in a range as determined by the time selected in the filter.

 Below the graphs, the table contains the following:

-- **Transaction hash**: the first six digits of the transaction hash.
+- **Transaction hash**: the first six characters of the transaction hash.
 You can click Copy |copy| to copy the entire hash.
 Click the transaction hash to see the :ref:`transaction details<home-screen-transaction>`.
 - **Status**: transaction status
 - **Age**: transaction age
 - **Type**: transaction type